Improve your students’ learning

 If you want to be a teacher, you will also need to take a postgraduate teaching qualification.
 Please explore your options in our education pathways tool.

-Once you have completed the PGCertTTL you can continue onto the:
+Once you have completed the PGCertTTL, if you have an approved undergraduate degree and relevant experience, you can continue onto the:

 All students must meet university entrance requirements to be admitted to the University.